 Jennifer Llewellyn, Director

-Jennifer Llewellyn is a Fellow of the Royal Society of Canada, and the Chair in Restorative Justice (with funding support from the Donald R. Sobey Foundation) at the Schulich School of Law at Dalhousie University.
+Jennifer Llewellyn is a Fellow of the Royal Society of Canada, and the Chair in Restorative Justice (with funding support from the Sobey Family Foundation) at the Schulich School of Law at Dalhousie University.
 She previously held the Yogis and Keddy Chair in Human Rights Law and the Viscount Bennett Professorship in Law, at the Schulich School of Law.
 She has published extensively on the theory and practice of a restorative approach.
 Her teaching and research are focused on the areas of relational theory, restorative justice, truth commissions, peacebuilding, international and domestic human rights law.
 She was previously the Director of the Nova Scotia Restorative Justice Community Research Alliance (NSRJ-CURA).
 Her scholarship and practice has been ground-breaking for justice systems and other social institutions.
 It has affected justice reforms, human rights protection, public inquiries, disciplinary processes, and international peacebuilding and reconciliation.
 She is the recipient of the Ron Wiebe National Restorative Justice Award, the 2018 Social Science and Humanities Research Council Impact Award and the 2019 President’s Research Excellence Award.

 Chrystal Gray, Project Manager